awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ;
 ```

 The following query extends our example\.
-It restricts the results to 2018 transactions and returns more details about the transactions\.
+It restricts the results to 2018 transactions and returns additional details about the transactions\.

 ```
 select sum(residual_amount_per_transaction)